-> I have three CD projects available for sale with more to come in the future.
+I have four CD projects available for sale with more to come in the future.
 You can find these CDs and listen to samples on the "Music" page in the Table of Contents.

-> Down Canal on the Lehigh - a collection of 19th Century Canal songs, some Americana folk songs, and some originals.
+Down Canal on the Lehigh - a collection of 19th Century Canal songs, some Americana folk songs, and some originals.

 Of Canals and Coal - more fun with 19th Century Canal and Coal songs, including 16 Tons and the Cat Came Back.

 Patriotic Songs and Their Stories - a CD of 14 of our most Patriotic Songs, including a 5 song tribute to our Armed Forces.

 Please contact me with any questions that you may have and enjoy looking around the website!

 If you are interested in having me present an entertaining, interesting and educational program to your group or gathering on different aspects and topics of American History, here is a list of program topics.
 You can listen to an Audio Explanation of how I go about presenting my programs by going to the "Program Audio Sample" page.

 Songs included in the programs below are chosen for their relevance to the subject and are generally well-known.
 All of the programs include audience participation and are approximately 45-60 minutes in length.

 ~ Patriotic Songs and Their Stories: an overview of the impact of music upon American History.
 From Yankee Doodle through God Bless America!